-When experts are discussing protecting a website, the focus is all too often on preventing hacking, hijacking, or malicious codes.
-As a result other important aspects of website security — applications, servers, scripts, and database — are overlooked.
-The need to incorporate plans for disaster response, recovery, and continuous operation are pushed to the back burner and fail to ensure a holistic approach to web security.
+When experts discuss protecting a website, the focus is all too often on preventing hacking, hijacking, or malicious codes.
+As a result, other important aspects of website security — applications, servers, scripts, and databases — are overlooked.
+The need to incorporate plans for disaster response, recovery, and continuous operation is pushed to the back burner and fails to ensure a holistic approach to web security.

 Your website is vital to your branding.
-This piece takes a comprehensive look at web security in order to ensure the continuous operation of your website.
+This piece takes a comprehensive look at web security to ensure your website’s continuous operation.

 The Hosting Environment

-The kind of hosting server you subscribe to affects your web security.
+The hosting server you subscribe to affects your web security.
 Among dedicated servers, shared hosting, and VPS, shared web hosting is the least secure.
-This is because once any website sharing the server is compromised, other websites on the server become susceptible as well.
+This is because once any website sharing the server is compromised, other websites on the server become susceptible.

 Your web host should be able to protect your website against denial of service attacks.
 They should also have the capacity to detect system intrusion in their server or network.

-Webmasters operating dynamic websites using server languages like PHP, Python and Perl should protect against the well-known susceptibilities associated with those languages.
+Webmasters operating dynamic websites using server languages like PHP, Python, and Perl should protect against those languages’ well-known susceptibilities.

 Many web hosting services now offer email integration as part of their hosting package.
-Before making use of such application, however, the webmaster should inquire and ensure that the application is hosted on a separate server in order to minimize the risk to the website security.
+Before making use of such an application, however, the webmaster should inquire and ensure that the application is hosted on a separate server to minimize the website security risk.